Meet the Speakers

 Kelsey Bracewell

-Senior Director – Safety & Sustainability | American Waterways Operators
+Senior Director – Safety and Sustainability | American Waterways Operators

 Michael Breslin

 Michael Breslin is director of safety and sustainability for the American Waterways Operators (AWO).
-Breslins focus in this role is to advance the safety culture and sustainability of the nations tugboat, towboat and barge industry.
+Breslins focus in this role is to advance the safety culture and sustainability of the nations tugboat, towboat, and barge industry.
 Breslin served in the Louisiana Army National Guard prior to joining the maritime industry in 2009 as a deckhand for New Orleans-based Turn Services LLC.
 Working his way up from the deck with Turn Services, Breslin held positions in logistics, safety and compliance management, and port captain before joining AWO in December of 2021.
 Breslin is a proud father and husband.
-He is a graduate of the University of New Orleans, holds a captain’s license, and is active in ADMIRALTY club, the New Orleans Propellor Club, and the Mariners Club of New Orleans. americanwaterways.com
+He is a graduate of the University of New Orleans, holds a captain’s license, and is active in ADMIRALTY Club, the New Orleans Propellor Club, and the Mariners Club of New Orleans. americanwaterways.com

-Boating Safety Consultant | NSBC Instructor Trainer
+Boating Safety Consultant and NSBC Instructor Trainer | National Safe Boating Council

 Virgil Chambers